bparanj/crystal/electronics/terms/horsepower.md

-Yes, watts can indeed be converted to horsepower because both are units of power, which is the rate at which energy is used or produced.
+Watts can be converted to horsepower because both are units of power, which is the rate at which energy is used or produced.

 ### Understanding the Units